sigoden/window-switcher/README.md

 - Set custom hotkeys.
 - Disable hotkeys for specific apps.
 - Turn on/off the switch apps functionality.
+- Controls whether to skip the minimum windows.

 The default configuration is as follows: